 - Drive to work with the radio off

 - Be completely silent for at least two hours

 - Go to bed with no TV or phone or book, just rest

 - Write a letter the old fashioned way

 - Smile at as many strangers as you can in a single day (do this more than once)

 - Look something up in an actual dictionary/thesaurus/encyclopedia (perhaps all 3)

 - Eat a meal alone with zero distractions, savoring each bite

-Ours days can move by quickly, without distinction.
+Our days can move by quickly, blurring into one another without distinction.
 Pause.
 Notice.
 Welcome the silence, make space for what matters most to you.